carlox97/Fix-your-Cue-Sheet/README.md

 It it's not present the path to the folder containing such cue will be showed (you can uncomment `print(cue)` to show the path to the cue instead of the folder)

 ## **FILE_fixer.py (not recommended)**
-**only useful if you have no more than one .cue and one audio file per folder in your library, do NOT run otherwise** For each folder and sub-folder in your path this tool search for *your_audio_file.flac/ape/etc* in the cuesheet.
+**only useful if you have ONLY one .cue and one audio file per folder in your library, do NOT run otherwise** For each folder and sub-folder in your path this tool search for *your_audio_file.flac/ape/etc* in the cuesheet.
 If it's not present in the , it replaces
  `FILE "whatever.whatever" WAVE`
  with